servirtium/README/README.md

 that Servirtium-style markdown to source-control.
 Best practice is to configure the same test two have two modes of
 operation: 'direct' and 'recording' modes.

+Anyway, the recording ends up in the markdown described in a text file on your file system - which you'll commit to VCS alongside your tests.

-## Playback can fail too
+## Playback of HTTP conversations

+Those same markdown recordings are used in playback.

-Playback itself should fail if the headers or body sent by the client to the real service (through the Servirtium library) are **not** the same versus the recording.
+Playback itself will fail if the headers/body **sent by the client to the real service** (through the Servirtium library) are **not** the same they were when the recording was made.
 It is possible that masking/redacting and general manipulations should happen deliberately during the recording to get rid of transient aspects that are not helpful in playback situations.
 The test failing in this situation is deliberate - you're using this to guard against potential incompatibilities.